GiorgiaCandiani91/Operations-Analytics/README.md

 Contains the answers to the first set of questions structured in the following way:

-1.Executive Summary
+1. Executive Summary
-2.Behind the Summary
+2. Behind the Summary
-3.Supporting Charts
+3. Supporting Charts

 In this paper I provide the results of my analysis and some recommendations based on those.